Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 {{<c8y-admon-req>}}
 To have this functionality available the tenant must be subscribed to the Timeseries-migration microservice.
-Administration application should have subscribed extension **c8y-timeseries-migration-plugin**.
+The Administration application must have subscribed the extension c8y-timeseries-migration-plugin.

 The user must have following permissions for "Tenant management":